 I don't see anything that the Republicans are saying that would stimulate somebody to kill.

-But I see plenty of things, like every single day from the left, they should by all logic and everything you know about the world and everything you know about people and everything you know about influence and persuasion, it should create a bunch of killers, and that's what we observe.
+But I see plenty of things, like every single day, from the left that should, by all logic and everything you know about the world and everything you know about people and everything you know about influence and persuasion, it should create a bunch of killers.

-I mean, that's four that were almost certainly inspired by the way uh Democrats talk.
+I mean, that's four that were almost certainly inspired by the way Democrats talk.

 So that's important.

-Um also coming from representative uh Luna had a picture on X of a bot farm.
+Also, coming from Representative Luna, he had a picture on X of a bot form.

 But I have a question.